abpy/improved-sapling-tree-generator/README.md

 * Close tip for branch radius
 * Option to make number of splits proportional to branch length
 * Root flare to make trunk wider at base
-* Leaf rotation now uses negetive values like branches do
+* Leaf rotation can now use negetive values like branches do